 Some job scams are easy to spot while others appear legitimate.
 So how do you know who to trust?
 You can start with these basic guidelines to avoid a potential scam.

-- Be skeptical.
+- Review jobs thoroughly.
 If a job is offering a lot of money for very little work, it could be a scammer trying to get personal information from you.

 - Research the employer.
 Do they have a reputable website or professional references?
 Is the job listing you want to apply for also on their main career page?
 Note: work-study jobs may not be advertised on employer websites.